The Penn State College of Nursing

 A.S. program in Nursing transitioning to B.S. program in Nursing

-The national picture of nursing education is changing.
-As a leader in the field, Penn State is transitioning the associate of science (A.S.) degree to a baccalaureate of science (B.S.) degree in Nursing at the Altoona, Erie, Fayette, Mont Alto, and Worthington Scranton campuses.
-This transition aligns with the future of nursing practice and projected employment patterns.
+Penn State is transitioning the associate of science (A.S.) degree to a baccalaureate of science (B.S.) degree in Nursing at the Altoona, Erie, Fayette, Mont Alto, and Worthington Scranton campuses.
+Click here for more information.

 Programs of Study